-Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
-The Company's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to Company's reputation.
+Liquidity risk is the risk that the Company will eacontner difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another furnicial asset.
+The Company's approach to managing liquidity is to ensume, as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to Company's reputation

-Management monitors rolling forecasts of the Company liquidity position and cash and cash equivalents on the basis of expected cash flows to ensure it has sufficient cash to meet operational needs.
-Such forecasting takes into consideration the Cmpany's debt refinancing plans, undrawn committed borrowing facilities and covenant compliance.
+Management monitors rolling forecasts of the Company liquidity position and cash and cash acquivalents on the basis of expected eash flows to ensure it has sufficient each to meet operational needs.
+Such forecasting takes into consideration the Company's debt refinancing plane, undersware committed borrowing facilities and covenant compliance.

-Ultimate responsibility for liquidity risk management rests with the Board of Directors, which has established an appropriate liquidity risk management framework for the management of the Company's short-term, medium term and long-term funding and liquidity management requirements.
+Ultimate responsibility for liquidity risk management reas with the Board of Directors, which has established an appropriate liquidity risk management framowork for the management of the Company's short-term, medium term and long-term funding and liquidity management requirements